y2k-key/dreoai/docs/2-Concepts/11-Extensions.md

 ### Docstring Design

-Docstrings are crucial for xdai extensions as they serve as the primary guidance for AI agents to understand when and how to use commands.
+Docstrings are crucial for futr extensions as they serve as the primary guidance for AI agents to understand when and how to use commands.
 Well-designed docstrings should include:

 #### Extension Class Docstring